elghazzirania-cloud/Plant-Watering-Scheduler-App/README.md

 # 📌 Overview

 The Plant Watering Schedule Manager is a lightweight mobile application designed to remind users when each plant needs watering.
 It allows users to add plants, assign watering intervals, and keep track of the next watering date — all within a clean, single-page UI.
-No backend or external database is used; the app currently stores data locally in memory (or optionally using local storage if you add it later).
+No backend or external database is used.

 # ✨ Features